 - Serves 4 to 8

-- 1. Position the rack in the dead center of the oven and preheat it to 400°F (200°C).
+Preheat the oven to 400°F (200°C).
+Position the rack in the dead center of the oven.

-- 3. Heat the lard or olive oil in a very large skillet over medium-high heat.
+Heat the lard or olive oil in a very large skillet over medium-high heat.
 The oil is ready when you add a single potato slice and the oil immediately bubbles, but be careful: the starch-laden water lurking within the potato will pop and sputter in the hot oil.
 (You might consider using a splatter screen.)

-- 4. After all the potatoes have been fried and are in the pan, sprinkle them with the remaining ingredients and toss well.
+After all the potatoes have been fried and are in the pan, sprinkle them with the remaining ingredients and toss well.

 I used my mandoline for perfect 1/4-inch-thick potato slices.
-I fried them in bacon fat (no calories here!) until perfectly golden.
+I fried them in bacon fat until perfectly golden.
 They even looked great sizzling in the skillet.
 Then all you do is place them in a baking dish and add the ham, garlic, plenty of salt and pepper, and parsley, and roast.
 So simple and so good.
 Nothing thrilling or exciting, just plain good.